Country News

 Transition-to-scale (TTS) funding between $300,000 CAD and $1,500,000 CAD will be awarded to support tested mental health promotion and prevention approaches that align with country-specific priorities along their scaling journey to help catalyze their sustainability and impact.

-In Ecuador, we’re funding TTS approaches that improve the physical and emotional safety of young people aged 10-24 by developing safe community, school, and family environments.
-These innovative solutions will help prevent violence against young people by promoting healthy communication and conflict resolution skills among young people, their parents / caregivers and/or teachers.
+In Ecuador, we’re funding TTS approaches to promote the physical and emotional safety of young people within community, school or family environments.
+These innovative solutions should include a focus on preventing violence against young people.

 Ecosystem catalyst funding: